Services Must be Licensed & Types of Licences

 The definition of an early childhood centre or service is – “Any premises used regularly for the education or care of 3 or more children (not being the children of the person providing the care) under the age of 6” (with the exception of registered schools and children’s health camps which are not required to apply for a licence under education regulations and be licensed before operating).

-Regulatory information that must be displayed and fines
+Regulatory information that must be displayed

 Every licensed service must prominently display the following for all parents and visitors to see: